 Fig. 7.
 Fingermarks treated with AFP formulation left and modified AFP formulation right, on copy paper showing the composition and fluorescent intensity and background development.

-Another difference between the formulation compositions is the type of alcohol use in the formulation.
-The CAST use methanol whilst AFP and BKA formulation use ethanol which is safer than the former.
+Another difference between the formulation compositions is the type of alcohol used in the formulation.
+The CAST formulation uses methanol whilst AFP and BKA formulation uses ethanol which is safer than the former.
 To investigate the performance between the use of methanol or ethanol in the formulation, a modified CAST formulation by directly substituting methanol with ethanol was compared with the original CAST formulation on two substrates copy paper and notepad paper.
 Assessment of the developed marks indicates the use of methanol or ethanol in the formulation to be of comparable performance with marginal difference observed with the original CAST formulation developing producing higher fluorescent intensity fingermarks, Fig.8.
 However due to the limited sample size of this study further investigation are required to assess the performance between methanol and ethanol and the role of alcohol in combination with zinc chloride in formulation.